jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 weights a few times.

 Successful powerlifters like Ronny subscribe to the idea of heavier weights, fewer lifts.
-What I'm here to argue is that we should be approaching our customer-facing jobs like a Mr. Olympia-style power lifter.
+I'm learning this and I'm like...huh, there might be a good analogy here.

-It's time to start lifting the Heavy Ass Weights of Support.
+So I've started calling my approach the Heavy Ass Weights of Support.

 ## Lifting the Heavy Ass Weights of Support

 So quick survey - how many people here send a lot of email?
 (HANDS OR CLAPS)

-Ok, we pretty much all do.
-And the average support response we send is probably pretty easy, something we've sent dozens or even hundreds of times.
+So here's the situation I'm talking about - you're responding to a support email, and you're having this dreaded deja vu feeling.
+You've sent that exact email before.
+You might even be using some sort of canned response, because g'dang you are sick of sending that exact email.

 Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!